KenJSDev/campcrystallake/README.md

-# campcrystallake
+# Camp Crystal Lake
-A fictional website for Camp Crystal Lake designed with Bootstrap
+This is a fictional website that I created to get practice using Bootstrap.
+This is my first Bootstrap project.